 Tim Duncan is Joan Harris

 Size matters.
-Especially in this Finals, after fans nearly saw Roy Hibbert and David West haul one of the most shallow playoff teams past the defending champions.
-Like Joannie at SD&P, Timmy is the Spurs’ quiet backbone, a body part both him and Joan rely heavily on to hold themselves and their teams up.
+Especially in this Finals, after fans nearly saw Roy Hibbert and David West haul one of the shallowest playoff teams past the defending champions.
+Like Joanie at SD&P, Timmy is the Spurs’ quiet backbone, a body part both he and Joan rely heavily upon to hold themselves and their teams up.
 Despite their glaring talents, both are underappreciated—Joan by her peers, and Tim by fans for whom efficacy takes a backseat to showmanship.
 All this without even mentioning the longstanding closeness with …

 Gregg Popovich is Roger Sterling

 The white hair.
 The dry wit.
 The commanding of respect within the league/industry.
-The alcoholism and mommy issues—okay, maybe the similarities ended at “respect,” but still, one can’t dismiss the Roger-Joan and Pop-Duncan relationships.
-Yes, I know that Joan is “going to the beach” with Bob Benson now.
-But they share an offspring, and that’s a bond that doesn’t break, much like how Tim and Pop are the Spurs organization.
+The alcoholism and mommy issues … okay, maybe the similarities ended at “respect,” but still, one can’t dismiss the Roger–Joan and Pop–Duncan relationships.
+Yes, I know that Joan is going to the beach with Bob Benson now.
+But she and Roger share an offspring, and that’s a bond that doesn’t break; Tim and Pop, meanwhile, are the Spurs organization.
 I’m not sure if Pop revels as much as Roger does when it comes to firing employees (in fact, I’m pretty sure he doesn’t), but they each like to “get a little nasty” when the time’s right.

 Dwyane Wade is Pete Campbell

-Up until (perhaps) the last minute of Episode 9, Pete’s been in a rut.
-His wife has kicked him out of his own home, his mentally deteriorating mother is living at his shag pad, he’s being forced out of accounts, he’s falling down stairs, his father in law caught him at a whore house, and he still has a remarkably punchable face.
+Pete’s in a rut.
+His wife has kicked him out of his own home, his mentally deteriorating mother is living at his shag pad, he’s being forced out of accounts, he’s falling down stairs, his father in law caught him at a brothel, and he still has a remarkably punchable face.
 Dwyane Wade might not be in the same boat, but it’s floating in the same port as Pete’s.
-He’s been relegated to second banana on his own team, injuries are visibly and statistically hampering him, his ex-wife tried to kidnap his kids, refs don’t buy his “collapse in a heap” schtick any more, and almost as many people want to punch him in the face.
-But one question remains for each: Will their last appearances (Wade’s 21 points in Game 7, Pete’s smoking Stan Rizzo’s sticky icky) be signs of things to come?
+He’s been relegated to second banana on his own team, injuries are visibly and statistically hampering him, his ex-wife tried to kidnap his kids, refs don’t buy his “collapse in a heap” schtick anymore, and almost as many people want to punch him in the face.
+But one question remains for each: Will their last appearances (Wade’s 21 points in Game 7 of the Eastern Conference Finals, Pete’s smoking Stan Rizzo’s sticky icky) be signs of things to come?
 Or will there just be more of the same?

 Tony Parker is Megan Draper

 After the whole French thing, it gets a little shaky, but bear with me: Tony isn’t married to LeBron, and their being on opposing squads doesn’t help my case either.
-But, a lot is riding on how these two react to one another.
+But, a lot is riding on how those two react to one another.
 Will Megan ever be able to stand up to Don?
 Like Tony, there’s nothing really there to stop her aside from the shadow of LeDon.
 Can Togan Paper tame the tiger that is LeDon Drames?
-Or will he/she end up (as the interwebs have suggested, leading me to believe it won’t happen) mauled, bloodied, and disposed of?
-One thing I am sure of, Tony probably wouldn’t turn down the advances of an actress who dangerously strolled across the island of Manhattan to arrive sweatily to his apartment just “to talk.”
+Or will he/she end up (as the interwebs have suggested) mauled, bloodied, and disposed of?
+One thing I am sure of, Tony probably wouldn’t turn down the advances of an actress who dangerously strolled across the island of Manhattan to arrive sweatily to his apartment just to talk.

 Chris Bosh is Harry Crane